pdjr-n2k/ROM106/README.md

    Locate the INSTANCE switch and PRG buttons on the PCB.
    Set INSTANCE[0..7] to a binary representation of your chosen, unique, instance address in the range 0 through 252.
-   Press the PRG button to store the address in the module's persistent storage.
+   The module reads the INSTANCE value on boot; if you need to make a change whilst the module is operating, then set the DIL switch to the required value and press the PRG button to immediately activate the new instance number.

 ### Relay connections